Jean-Mathieu-Philibert Sérurier: Later life

 In time Sérurier became vice-president of the Senate and in 1803 was appointed president of a commission that determined the border between France and Piedmont.
 In 1804 he was named governor of Les Invalides, a hospital and retirement home for veterans.
 On 19 May that year Emperor Napoleon named him an honorary Marshal of France.
 Out of 18 marshals appointed on this date, the other three honorary ones were François Joseph Lefebvre, François Christophe de Kellermann and Catherine-Dominique de Pérignon.
 Sérurier was awarded the Grand Eagle of the Légion d'Honneur and the Grand Cordon of the Order of the Iron Crown.
 He was ennobled as a Count of the Empire (comte de l’Empire) in 1808 and granted a pension of 40,000 francs per year.

 On 31 March 1814, upon the arrival of the Sixth Coalition armies at Paris, Sérurier publicly destroyed the 1,417 captured enemy flags and personally burned the sword and sash of Frederick the Great as to not let them fall into the Allies' hands.
 The restored King Louis XVIII made Sérurier a Peer of France, but he joined Napoleon during the Hundred Days, when the former emperor briefly returned to power.
 This caused him to lose his post at Les Invalides and his marshal's salary after Napoleon's second downfall.
 Despite his Bonapartist sympathies, acting in his role of Peer, Sérurier voted in favour of the death penalty for Marshal Michel Ney.

 Sérurier was restored to the dignity of marshal in 1819.
 He died on 21 December that year in Paris and was buried at Père Lachaise Cemetery.
-His body was not transferred to Les Invalides until 26 February 1847 SERURIER is one of the names inscribed under the Arc de Triomphe, on Column 24.
+His body was not transferred to Les Invalides until 26 February 1847 SERURIER is one of the names inscribed on the Arc de Triomphe, on Column 24.